B.C. reports 2,550 weekend cases of COVID-19, says more measures coming

 COVID-19 hospitalizations decreased slightly over the weekend, though officials have noted that is a lagging indicator, meaning trends tend to follow cases a number of days later.
 There are now 185 infectious coronavirus patients in hospital, including 77 in intensive care.

-The government will also "outline additional COVID-19 measures" during that conference, the ministry said in a news release.
+The government will also "outline additional COVID-19 measures" during that event, the ministry said in a news release.

-The latest raft of restrictions took effect at 12 a.m.
-Monday, limiting the number of guests allowed at personal gatherings and capping attendance at 50 per cent for venues with a capacity of 1,000 or more.
+A raft of new restrictions designed to limit the spread of the highly contagious variant took effect Monday, limiting the number of guests allowed at personal gatherings and capping attendance at 50 per cent for venues with a capacity of 1,000 people or more.

 The province also paused all sports tournaments, cancelled organized New Year's Eve gatherings, tightened the rules around the B.C.
 Vaccine Card, and once again banned restaurant patrons from mingling between tables.

+"It is moving quickly and so must we," Henry said of the variant on Friday.
+"We need to slow the spread and ensure that our health-care system and our communities are protected."

-Officials did not offer any indication of what additional measures are being considered.
-Quebec announced that schools, bars and gyms will be closed as of Tuesday as that province grapples with record case numbers.
+The Ministry of Health did not offer any indication of what additional measures are being considered.
+Earlier in the day, Quebec announced that schools, bars and gyms are being closed as that province grapples with record case numbers.

+So far, B.C.'s alarming increase in cases has not led to a corresponding spike in care home outbreaks, as it did while the Delta variant rose to dominance in the province.
+There are currently no active outbreaks in long-term care homes or assisted living facilities, according to the ministry's release.

+Health officials have credited the booster shot program, which has resulted in more than 727,000 people receiving a third dose of COVID-19 vaccine so far, for helping to protect vulnerable seniors during the latest surge.